ByCraftsman/python-code/README.md

 - **iShares 7–10 Year Treasury Bond ETF (IEF)**
 - **S&P 500 Index**

 This portfolio is intended for transparent model comparison rather than replicating an actual trading desk portfolio.
-The goal is to provide a clear setting for comparing model behavior, backtesting performance, and tail-risk estimation across different market risk approaches.
+The goal is to provide a clear setting for comparing model behavior, backtesting performance, and differences in tail-risk sensitivity across market risk approaches.

 #### Key Features
 - Implements **Historical, Parametric, and Monte Carlo VaR/ES**
-- Extends the framework with **EWMA, GARCH(1,1), and Filtered Historical Simulation (FHS)**
 - Uses a **rolling-window framework** to update VaR forecasts over time
 - Applies a structured validation framework:
   - **Kupiec test** (unconditional coverage)